Xuanhoang214/WSL2-USB-CAMERA/README.md

 # WSL2-USB-CAMERA
-How to connect WSL2 with WSL2?
+How to connect camera with WSL2?

 Building your own USB/IP enabled WSL 2 kernel 5.10.102.1
 # Build kernel 5.10.102.1